Time | Ciné Lumière I | La Médiathèque | Les Salons |

 With:

-Chaired by Natalia Foresti – Press Counsellor & Spokesperson at the French Embassy to the UK
+Chaired by Natalia Foresti – Press Counsellor & Spokesperson to the French Embassy to the UK

 The Artificial Intelligence (AI) revolution is driving significant change in our societies.
 This discussion will focus on AI’s impact on art creation, including the ability to generate original artworks, compose music, and even produce literature.
 The panel will address the potential risks posed by AI in the arts, such as creative dependence, intellectual property issues, questions of authenticity, and the new prospects for co-creation raised by AI